khulnasoft/khulnasoft/doc/dev/background-information/build_p4_fusion.md

 ## How to build

-Below are the instructions for building p4-fusion locally, assuming you have the [Sourcegraph repository](https://github.com/sourcegraph/sourcegraph) checked out.
+Below are the instructions for building p4-fusion locally, assuming you have the [Khulnasoft repository](https://github.com/sourcegraph/sourcegraph) checked out.

 1. Follow [these instruction](https://nixos.org/download.html) to install Nix.
 (Tested with version 2.15.0)
-1. Navigate to the root of your Sourcegraph directory
+1. Navigate to the root of your Khulnasoft directory
 1. Run `nix build ".#p4-fusion" --verbose --extra-experimental-features nix-command --extra-experimental-features flakes`

 If the build completes successfully you should have a `p4-fusion` binary in `./result/bin/p4-fusion` which you can copy somewhere in your `$PATH`